MANHUNT: NJ Murder Suspect, 28, Captured On Roof Of Route 46 Hotel In Wayne Identified

 In the eluding case, records show, an East Orange police sergeant chased Younger after he backed up an entire block, then drove through a series of lights and stops signs onto westbound Route 280, where he cut his lights and began to weave in and out of traffic.

-The sergeant terminated the pursuit, after which the Toyota Supra swerved and hit a curb, bending the front front tire and snapping the axle.
+The sergeant terminated the pursuit, after which the Toyota Supra swerved and hit a curb, bending the front front wheel and snapping the axle.

 The sergeant pulled up alongside the disabled vehicle, blocking the driver's side door, drew his service weapon and took Younger into custody.